Nevada (Binnie novel): Reception and legacy

 Nevada was listed as one of The Atlantic's "Great American Novels" in 2024.
 Writing for the novel's inclusion on the list, critic Lily Meyer called Maria "a great character" and said that getting to know her through the text of the book "is worth doing again and again".

-Despite a small audience, Nevada soon gained a cult following among fans, who frequently shared copies with each other.
+Influence

 Nevada inspired other trans women writers, such as author Casey Plett, who said the book was "very bleak and it ends in a tough way," but ultimately made her feel that "nothing was off-limits" to write about.
 Torrey Peters, another trans woman and later the author of Detransition, Baby, cited it as a major inspiration of hers, writing that the book "shaped both my worldview and personhood, making me who I am".

-Nevada was a finalist for the 2014 Lambda Literary Award for Transgender Fiction.